liran-funaro/nestdict/README.md

+# nested_dict_fs

-# Permanent Nested Dict via File System's Folders
+Permanent Nested Dict via File System's Folders

 This package allows storing permanent data on the drive via a hierarchical/nested dict-like API.
 The data will be stored as nested directories structure over the file system.